 - Sudden disinterest with work.
 If a certain employee who always has ideas or contributes to the conversation goes silent at every meeting, he or she may be suffering from burnout.
 If the employee is overburdened with work, he or she isn’t going to engage any further until the problem is rectified.

 - Attendance problems emerge.
 Some employees struggle with attendance, but when a previously punctual employee starts coming in late, leaving early, or not showing up at all, something is not right.
 Absent employees can derail projects, hurt productivity, and torpedo workplace morale.
-Managers need to determine if the sudden attendance problems are the result of family issues, an illness, or excessive work.
+Managers must leverage absence reporting tools to determine if the sudden attendance problems are the result of family issues, an illness, or excessive work.
 If the problem is the latter, burnout is the culprit behind the absences.

 Preventing burnout before it can take hold among the staff is of vital importance to businesses.
 If your company is trying to contend with absenteeism, Actec can help.
 Our absence reporting program can improve productivity, reduce absenteeism, and simplify your attendance keeping processes.
 Contact us to learn more.